Posted at: 1:49 PM on 29 December 2009 by Muhimbi

 if (item.File != null)

 // ** Attach the file itself

 // ** Attach all files that are part of the list item

 - Close the Workflow Designer and add an item to your list or library to trigger the workflow.

 The code in this example is a great starting point for making further customisations.
-You may want to change which parameters are passed in or load the attachments from a different item or even using an HTTP Request.
+You may want to change which parameters are passed in or load the attachments from a different item (See this Knowledge Base Article) or even using an HTTP Request.
 The solution presented in this post also works very well when combined with one of our other postings: Automatically convert files to PDF using an e-mail enabled SharePoint Document Library